yl2811-cmd/Showheel/wwwroot/story-engl.md

 Design principle: Each layer uses different sensing channels and different types of infrastructure.
 There will be absolutely no diagnosis of "wind tower frequency" or any single facility.
 This is a homecoming, not an inspection.

 **The plateau at the top of the slope**—the Skyport platform, with one or two small airships moored on the berths.
-A row of signal light poles runs along the edge of the platform—oil lamps hang from the top of the wooden poles, not lit during the day, but the metal lampshades shimmer in the sunlight.
-On the opposite slope, there's another plateau—perovskite solar panels arranged along the natural steps, the deep blue-purple rectangular panels like scales clinging to the slope; some are old with mottled surfaces, others new and clean.
+A row of signal light poles runs along the edge of the platform—oil lamps hang from the tops of wooden poles, not lit during the day, but the metal lampshades shimmer in the sunlight.
+On the opposite slope, there's another plateau—perovskite solar panels arranged along natural steps, the deep blue-purple rectangular panels like scales clinging to the slope; some are old with mottled surfaces, others new and clean.

 **Upper layer on the slope**—Wind turbine blades spinning in the distance (visual background layer, not in focus).
 One or two meteorological/communication observation posts—slender metal poles with wind vanes at the top.

 **Middle Layer of the Slope (Industrial Zone)**—Workshops and residences arranged along the basalt terraces, cascading like steps.
 Some windows flicker with firelight.
 A zigzag path winds between the buildings and the terraces, and people walk along it—from this height, they appear as points slowly moving on the slope.
 Occasionally, a section of the steam network's vents releases tiny white feathers that drift in the wind.
 Some sections are steeper than others—Anna can recognize the near-vertical short cliff face where the eagle's nest is located, a small platform jutting out, barely noticeable from above.

 **Aerial Bridges**—In a few narrow sections of the slope, aerial bridges constructed of basalt fiber and riveted copper plates span gaps in the cliff face on the same side (emerald green patina + dark green trusses), connecting workshop terraces at different heights.
-A herd of spiky sheep is crossing one of the aerial bridges—someone is herding them from behind.
+A herd of spiky sheep is crossing one of the aerial bridges—driven by someone behind them.

 **A lifting cage**—Two or three metal boxes move along steel cables at different heights.
 Some carry goods (wrapped in cloth bags), while others carry people (open on the side, allowing a view of the people inside).
 The upward movement is slow, while the downward movement is fast.